lambdacasserole/haha-parser/README.md

 ## Limitations
 This parser is currently subject to some limitations:
-* Assignment to arrays is currently unsupported.
-Attempting to assign to an array index will throw a parse error.
 * Parsing does not descend all the way to the expression level.
 Conditional/loop predicates and the right-hand side of assignments are all left unparsed.
 * Predicates, axioms, invariants, preconditions, and postconditions are left unparsed.